cap-js/docs/java/change-tracking.md

 }
 ```

-Also, you can query the change log entries via CQN statements, as usual.
+You can query the change log entries via CQN statements, as usual.

 ## Things to Consider when Using Change Tracking